About Lifecycle management

 All assets are created with a certain asset status, for example Candidate, which indicates the condition of the asset.
 By enabling the Lifecycle management feature, you're opting to use asset statuses to represent the lifecycle stages in which an asset can exist at any point in time.

-With the help of various tools and features, such as the Lifecycle tracker and lifecycle activities, you determine and manually control the lifecycle stage of an asset, and the status of the asset is automatically updated to match.
+With the help of various tools and features, such as the Lifecycle tracker and lifecycle activities, you determine and manually control the lifecycle stage of an asset.

 For guidance on how to configure lifecycle stages, go to Configure the lifecycle stages for an asset type.